 In Captivate 9, we now get up to 5 breakpoints enabling us to design fluid learning experiences that can be accessed on the desktop, tablets and smartphones, including in landscape and portraits modes.
 What a difference three short years make in technology.
 However, about a year ago I started to notice the tables turning.
-Adobe Captivate Draft for iPad.
-It really is impressive.
-Incidentally,
+Adobe Captivate takes a page from the Adobe Creative Teams.

 Introducing: mLearning Design Training [6-hr Workshop with RJ Jacquez]

 Examples of how Smartphones transcend beyond Phones and make our lives better.
 After delivering my 6Hr Mobile Learning Workshop for companies for a few months, today I’m opening it up for Learning Professionals.
 Why Register for this Training?
 You will immediately benefit from all of this in a one 6-hr session.
 Understand the mobile learning landscape, technologies and tools.